brisa-build/brisa/packages/docs/api-reference/extended-html-attributes/renderMode.md

 There are three possible values:

-- `reactivity`: The next document will be rendered using reactivity (it only changes the parts of the page that have changed).
+- `reactivity`: The next document will be rendered using reactivity.
+It only changes the parts of the page that have changed, perserving Web Component states.
 - `transition`: The next document will be rendered using reactivity and also using View Transition API.
 - `native`: The next document will be rendered using the browser's native rendering engine.